-567 Figure 27: NOAA-20 VIIRS image of Storm Daniel at 12 GMT 9 September 2023, as it approached the Libyan coast.
+Figure 27: NOAA-20 VIIRS image of Storm Daniel at 12 GMT 9 September 2023, as it approached the Libyan coast.

-- 569 As with Zorbas, the antecedent potential intensity was high throughout the Mediterranean south - 570 and east of Italy and Sicily, and the event was triggered by a Rossby wave breaking event - 571 (Figure 28).
-And as with Zorbas, the cutoff cyclone aloft was not strong enough to appreciably - alter the existing potential intensity but acted as a trigger for the tropical cyclone that Daniel - 573 became.
+As with Zorbas, the antecedent potential intensity was high throughout the Mediterranean south and east of Italy and Sicily, and the event was triggered by a Rossby wave breaking event (Figure 27).
+And as with Zorbas, the cutoff cyclone aloft was not strong enough to have much effect on the potential intensity but acted as a trigger for the tropical cyclone that Daniel became.
 This was another classic case of tropical transition, and not a cyclop.

-575 Figure 28: 400 hPa geopotential height (km; (a)-(b)) and actual potential intensity (ms-1; (c)-(d)) at 00 GMT 576 September 4^{th} ((a) and (c)) and 5^{th} ((b) and (d)), from ERA-5 reanalyses.
+Figure 28: 400 hPa geopotential height (km; (a)-(b)) and actual potential intensity (ms-1; (c)-(d)) at 00 GMT September 4th ((a) and (c)) and 5th ((b) and (d)), from ERA-5 reanalyses.

-Yet Storm Daniel differed from Zorbas in one important respect: as it approached the Libyan coast around September 10th, it came under the influence of strong high-level potential vorticity (PV) advection owing to a mesoscale "satellite" PV mass rotating around the principal upperlevel cutoff cyclone (Figure 29).
-The quasi-balanced forcing associated with the superposition of the high-level PV anomaly with the surface-based warm core probably contributed to Daniel's intensification which, remarkably for a surface flux-driven cyclone, continued after landfall (Hewson et al., 2024).
+Yet Storm Daniel differed from Zorbas in one important respect: As it approached the Libyan coast around September 10th, it came under the influence of strong high-level potential vorticity (PV) advection owing to a mesoscale "satellite" PV mass rotating around the principal upper-level cutoff cyclone (Figure 29).
+The quasi-balanced forcing associated with the superposition of the high-level PV anomaly with the surface-based warm core probably contributed to Daniel's intensification which, remarkably for a surface flux-driven cyclone, continued after landfall(Hewson et al. 2024).

-585 Figure 29: Potential vorticity (PV units, 10^{-6} K kg-1 m2 s-1) at 250 hPa at 12 GMT on 10 September, 2023.
-The white 586 "L" marks the approximate surface center of Daniel at this time.
+Figure 29: Potential vorticity (PV units, 10^{-6} K kg-1 m2 s-1) at 250 hPa at 12 GMT on 10 September, 2023.
+The white "L" marks the approximate surface center of Daniel at this time.

-588 5.
-Summary and conclusions
+5. Summary

-589 We here argue that many of the cyclonic storms called medicanes, polar lows, subtropical 590 cyclones, and Kona storms operate on the same physics and ought to be identified as a single 591 class of storms that we propose to call cyclops.
-Like classical tropical cyclones, these are driven 592 primarily by wind-dependent surface enthalpy (latent and sensible heat) fluxes, but unlike 593 classical TCs, there is little or no climatological potential intensity for the storms.
-Rather, the 594 development and approach of strong, cold-core cyclones in the upper troposphere cools and 595 moistens the column through dynamical lifting, generating mesoscale to synoptic scale columns 596 with elevated potential intensity and humidity, and reduced wind shear - ideal embryos for the 597 development of surface flux-driven cyclones.
+We here argue that many of the cyclonic storms called medicanes, polar lows, subtropical cyclones, and Kona storms operate on the same physics and ought to be identified as a single class of storms that we propose to call cyclops.
+Like classical tropical cyclones, these are driven primarily by wind-dependent surface enthalpy (latent and sensible heat) fluxes, but unlike classical TCs, there is little or no climatological potential intensity for the storms..
+Rather, the development and approach of strong, cold-core cyclones in the upper troposphere cools and moistens the column through dynamical lifting, giving rise to mesoscale to synoptic scale columns with elevated potential intensity and humidity, and reduced wind shear - ideal embryos for the development of surface flux-driven cyclones.

-598 We do not expect cyclops to last as long as classical TCs.
-In the first place, the conditions that 599 enable such storms are confined in space and transient in time.
-For example, the cutoff cyclone 600 aloft is often re-absorbed into the main baroclinic flow.
-In addition, the strong surface enthalpy 601 fluxes that power cyclops also increase the enthalpy of the otherwise spatially limited cold 602 columns in which they form, reducing over time the thermodynamic disequilibrium between the 603 air column and the sea surface.
-A back-of-the-envelope estimate for the time to destroy the 604 initial thermodynamic disequilibrium is on the order of days.
-By contrast, even the strongest 605 classical TCs do not sufficiently warm the large expanses of the tropical troposphere they 606 influence to appreciably diminish the large-scale potential intensity of tropical warm pools.
+We do not expect cyclops to last as long as classical TCs.
+In the first place, the conditions that enable such storms are confined in space and transient in time.
+For example, the cutoff cyclone aloft is often re-absorbed into the main baroclinic flow.
+In addition, the strong surface enthalpy fluxes that power cyclop also increase the enthalpy of the otherwise spatially limited cold columns in which they form, reducing over time the thermodynamic disequilibrium between the air column and the sea surface.
+A back-of-the-envelope estimate for the time to destroy the initial thermodynamic disequilibrium is on the order of days.
+By contrast, even the strongest classical TCs do not sufficiently warm the large expanses of the tropical troposphere they influence to appreciable diminish the large-scale potential intensity of tropical warm pools.